 The 32nd Canadian Materials Science Conference follows the tradition of previous conferences in this series held at different universities across Canada.
-It provides a collegial forum for students and researchers to discuss recent advances in the field of fundamental and applied materials chemistry, materials physics and materials engineering to promote a better understanding of the processes that determine the structure and properties of engineering materials at different length and time scales.
+It provides a collegiate forum for students and researchers to discuss recent advances in the field of fundamental and applied materials chemistry, materials physics and materials engineering to promote a better understanding of the processes that determine the structure and properties of engineering materials at different length and time scales.

-The scope of the conference includes aspects of the structure, processing, properties and performance as applied to structural materials, functional materials, electronic materials, nanomaterials, biomaterials, materials for energy and others.
+The scope of the conference includes aspects of the structure, processing, properties and performance as applied to structural materials, functional materials, electronic materials, nano-materials, bio-materials, materials for energy and others.

-In 2020 our theme will be: Challenges and Opportunities in Materials Science and Engineering
+Challenges and Opportunities in Materials Science and Engineering

 Activities will include: